adishijha/Women-s-Safety/README.md

     hashtags are sent on the  message which changes for each user and this can be tracked by officals.

-4) Helpline numbers for each state is given and information about women safety is provided too
+4) Helpline numbers for each state are given and information about women safety is provided too

 5) fill mail id and password in main_app/mail.py